New York's 4th State Senate district

 New York's 4th State Senate district is one of 63 districts in the New York State Senate.
-It has been represented by Republican Phil Boyle since 2013, succeeding retiring fellow Republican Owen Johnson.
+It has been represented by Democrat Monica Martinez since 2023.

 Geography

-District 4 is in southwestern Suffolk County on Long Island, including portions of Babylon and Islip.
+District 4 is in Suffolk County on Long Island, including portions of Bay Shore, Brentwood, Central Islip, Deer Park, Islandia, North Babylon, West Babylon and Wyandanch.

 The district overlaps with New York's 1st and 2nd congressional districts, and with the 5th, 6th, 7th, 9th, 11th, and 12th districts of the New York State Assembly.